aellahi/aellahi.github.io/_pages/about.md

 I am a biologist at heart and a passionate believer in the power of data and technology.
 I also love communicating and teaching; check out the blog post I wrote when I was at Zymergen about the modeling we used to measure noise in our high-throughput screening process.

-Download my CV below or check out my LinkedIn page to learn more.
+Download my CV or check out my [LinkedIn](https://www.linkedin.com/in/aisha-ellahi-seattle/) page to learn more.